Get simple quinoa recipes and learn how to cook quinoa to fluffy perfection on the stove top, in a rice cooker, or in a pressure cooker/Instant Pot.

 If you’re new to quinoa, do not be afraid!
-It’s light and fluffy with a slight nutty taste and super easy to make.
+It’s light and fluffy with a slight nutty taste.
+It’s also super easy to make.
 Think of it as something between brown rice and couscous in texture.

-Fun Fact: Quinoa isn’t a grain, though we tend to treat it like one, since it cooks like one.
-The edible part of the quinoa plant is technically the seed, and the plant is related to leafy greens like spinach and Swiss chard.
+Fun Fact: Quinoa isn’t a grain, though we tend to treat it like one, since it cooks and tastes like one.
+The edible part of the quinoa plant is technically the seed, and it’s related to leafy greens like spinach and Swiss chard.

-How to Cook Quinoa: Basic Guide
+How to Cook Quinoa Perfectly

 How to Cook Quinoa on the Stove Top

 - Combine 1 cup quinoa with 2 cups water or broth in a saucepan or Dutch oven.

-- Bring to a boil, then reduce the heat to medium low and simmer, covered for 15-20 minutes.
+- Bring to a boil, then reduce the heat to medium low and simmer, covered, for 15-20 minutes.
 Your quinoa is ready when all of the water is absorbed.